 According to reports, more than 20 older staffers were “squeezed out” of their jobs over the course of a few short years, and the women who spearheaded the department ended up resigning earlier than they had originally wanted.

 The women lodged a complaint with the Equal Employment Opportunity Commission, which found “reasonable cause” that discrimination in violation of the federal Age Discrimination in Employment Act (“ADEA”) had occurred.
 The ADEA makes it illegally to discriminate against workers older than 40 in terms of employment, including hiring, firing and promoting.
 The women proceeded with a federal lawsuit and earlier this summer, the university settled with the women, and agreed to pay significant back wages and damages.
 The university also agreed to implement training to avoid and prevent discrimination in the future.
 Anti-discrimination advocates believe this case is a major victory in combating age discrimination for workers employed by state and local government employers, and underscores the need for all employers to take age discrimination as seriously as other forms of prohibited work place discrimination.

-For more information or if you believe that you have suffered any form of employment discrimination, please contact the experienced Atlanta workplace discrimination attorneys at Buckley Beal, LLP for an immediate consultation.
+For more information or if you believe that you have suffered any form of employment discrimination, please contact the experienced Atlanta workplace discrimination attorneys at Buckley Beal LLP for an immediate case evaluation.